ArekKrak/company-page/README.md

 - Typography and spacing for modern design
 - Use of images and captions in a grid layout
 - Responsive footer with contact details and tables
+- **JavaScript basics**: DOM manipulation & event handling for theme toggling

+---

+## Updates

+This section records additions that go beyond the original project scope:

+- **Dark Mode Toggle (JavaScript, WIP):**
+  Implemented a theme switcher using JavaScript (`main.js`).
+  The toggle button allows switching between light and dark themes.
+  Functionality works, but styling refinements are still in progress.

 ---